-The assessment period is a rolling 12-month period that contains quarters of PIs and inspection findings.
-An inspection finding is normally carried forward in the assessment program for a total of four quarters.
-This is done to account for the fact that some inspections are only conducted once per year, and carrying inspection findings forward for allows an inspection result to have influence on the assessment program until the next inspection is conducted.
-Further, holding inspection findings open for allows them to accumulate with subsequent inspection findings (similar to PIs) to indicate more pervasive and significant performance problems that require an increased level of interaction per the Action Matrix.
-Inspection findings would not be able to accumulate in this manner if they were not held open for .
-However, an inspection finding will not be removed from consideration of future agency actions (per the Action Matrix) until the.
+The assessment period is a rolling 12-month period that contains four quarters of PIs and inspection findings.
+An inspection finding is normally carried forward in the assessment program for a total of four calendar quarters.
+This is done to account for the fact that some inspections are only conducted once per year, and carrying inspection findings forward for four full quarters allows an inspection result to have influence on the assessment program until the next inspection is conducted.
+Further, holding inspection findings open for four full quarters allows them to accumulate with subsequent inspection findings (similar to PIs) to indicate more pervasive and significant performance problems that require an increased level of interaction per the Action Matrix.
+Inspection findings would not be able to accumulate in this manner if they were not held open for four full quarters.
+However, an inspection finding will not be removed from consideration of future agency actions (per the Action Matrix) until the licensee has satisfactorily met all of the objectives of the appropriate supplemental inspection.

 PIs are not intended to be monitored on a real time basis.
-However, if based on current inputs, a PI will cross a performance threshold at the end of the quarter.
+However, if based on current inputs, a PI will cross a performance threshold at the end of the quarter, the regional office may start planning and scheduling activities in anticipation of the supplemental inspection.
+The licensee will not move in the Action Matrix until the assessment follow-up letter is issued.
 Additionally, the agency will take actions as appropriate to address plants with significant performance problems.
-Plants with significant performance problems are those plants that are in the Multiple/Repetitive Degraded Cornerstone column or the Unacceptable Performance column of the Action Matrix. his approach is based on the underlying premise that the NRC will act on performance data when it is known, and not wait for the end of an assessment period to take the appropriate actions.
+Plants with significant performance problems are those plants that are in the Multiple/Repetitive Degraded Cornerstone column or the Unacceptable Performance column of the Action Matrix.
+This approach is based on the underlying premise that the NRC will act on performance data when it is known, and not wait for the end of an assessment period to take the appropriate actions.

 The inspectors will normally use the Significance Determination Process (SDP) to evaluate inspection findings for risk significance.
-However, the NRC enforcement policy also applies violations for issues the SDP process not evaluate for risk significance (e.g., violations that may impact the NRCs ability for oversight of licensed activities and violations that involve willfulness, including discrimination).
+However, the NRC enforcement policy also applies to violations for issues that the SDP process may not evaluate for risk significance (e.g., violations that may impact the NRC’s ability for oversight of licensed activities and violations that involve willfulness, including discrimination).
 As discussed in more detail later, these issues should be considered in determining the range of agency actions within the appropriate column of the Action Matrix.
-While these issues not be evaluated through the SDP risk significance , they are important and cumulatively may warrant consideration of a deviation from the Action Matrix.
-Regional management should notify the licensee in writing if additional inspection activities are scheduled to occur within the current quarter via an ssessment ollow etter.
+While these issues may not be evaluated through the SDP for risk significance and input into the Action Matrix, they are important and cumulatively may warrant consideration of a deviation from the Action Matrix.
+Regional management should notify the licensee in writing if additional inspection activities are scheduled to occur within the current quarter via an assessment follow-up letter.

 As shown in Table 1, the assessment program consists of different levels of review as described below.